Chris Froome reveals the Tour de France tech he uses now, from Hammerhead to Withings

 Factor Ostro VAM

-British brand factor provides Chris Froome's bike for the Tour de France.
+No more Pinarello for this seven-time Grand Tour winner.
+Instead, British brand factor provides Chris Froome's bike for the Tour de France.
+This doesn't look like any kind of step down, though.
 With the frame weighing as little as 780g, it's easy to bring the complete build in under the UCI limit of 6.8kg.
 A power meter and Black Inc FORTY FIVE wheels come as standard.
 The Ostro VAM has already been ridden to five stage wins in major tours.

 Buy a complete bike (limited edition of one) for £8,800 Order your own build